happy240/MyAWSOpsTools/README.md

-# MyOpsWorkStation
+# MyAWSOpsTools
-My favorite AWS operation tools install and upgrade script.
+A collection of my favorite AWS operation tools install and upgrade script.